sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 same though).
 You can find nodes of low impedance with an antenna analyzer at the end of your coax.
 They say you should not measure an antenna at the end of the coax, but at the antenna feed point.
-In this case, it may be less problematic as impedance at the feed point can change when you add coax in this type of antenna.
+In this case, it may be less problematic as both impedance and VSWR at the feed point can change when you add coax in this type of antenna.
 It's easier to add or cut a coax you have already installed than cutting a coax exactly according to a Smith Chart only to find that it does not match theory.

 By adding or subtracting coax (transmission line) you can move the nodes of low impedance outside of the operating frequencies of choice (i.e outside of the